16.5 KB · updated 2026-07-06 · md

 # One-time: register your projects (saved to ~/.tesserae/registry.json).

-tesserae wiki register ~/Developer/Projects/Tesserae --name tesserae --activate
+tesserae projects register ~/Developer/Projects/Tesserae --name tesserae --activate

-tesserae wiki register ~/Developer/Projects/Other --name other
+tesserae projects register ~/Developer/Projects/Other --name other

 # List registered projects.

-tesserae wiki list
+tesserae projects list

 # Ask the currently active project.